alsteve23/EduShare_Resource_Exchange__Platform/README.md

 - 🏫 **Academic Structure Navigation**
   Navigate through schools, careers, and subjects.

-- 👤 **User Management**
-  Users can register and be linked to the resources they upload.

 - 🗑️ **Delete Records**
   Safely remove obsolete or incorrect entries (schools, careers, subjects, or resources).